Chevengur: Publishing history

 The text was sent by the author to the editor-in-chief of the publishing house Molodaya Gvardiya G. Z. Litvin-Molotov. who gave Platonov a number of instructions on the completion of the novel, and Maxim Gorky, in a letter dated September 18, 1929, stated: "Your novel is extremely interesting, its technical flaw is excessive stretching, an abundance of" conversation "and obscurity, blurred" action.
 At the same time, Gorky expressed great doubts about the prospects for the publication of the book - and he was right.
 Despite all the efforts of Litvin-Molotov, the novel, already brought to the galley proofs stage, was never published during the author's lifetime.

 The publishing house Russian Association of Proletarian Writers also refused to print the novel.
 According to the memoirs of its employee I. S. Shkapa, when Platonov came to collect the manuscript, he said in anger:

 Oh, you pathetic people!
 They pulled out your rectum, nailed it to the table with a golden nail and said: Get moving!
 You hedgers.

-In 1928, the Krasnaya Nov magazine published excerpts from the novel: "The Origin of the Master" in No. 4 and "The Descendant of the Fisherman" in No. 6; the magazine New World - the story "Adventure" in No. 6.
+In 1928, the Krasnaya Nov magazine published excerpts from the novel: "The Origin of the Master" in No. 4 and "The Descendant of the Fisherman" in No. 6; the magazine Novyi mir - the story "Adventure" in No. 6.
 The story "The Origin of the Master" - "artistically, perhaps, the most perfect part of the novel" - was published in 1929 in the author's collection of the same name.

 The continuation of the story - a fragment entitled "Traveling with an Open Heart" - was published in the Literaturnaya Gazeta in 1971 (issue dated October 6).
 In the same year, the magazine Kuban (No. 4) published another fragment entitled "Death of Kopenkin".
 In 1972, a French translation of the novel was published in Paris (titled Les herbes folles de Tchevengour) and with a foreword by Michel Heller; it, however, lacked the text of "The Origin of the Master".
 The Italian translation, published in the same year under the title: "Village of New Life" (Villaggio della nuova vita), was highly praised by Pier Paolo Pasolini.
 The first full publication of the novel in the West was in London (1978).
 In the USSR, the publication of the novel became possible only during the years of perestroika: in 1988, this task was fulfilled by the magazine Druzhba Narodov (No. 3-4); in the same year the novel was published as a separate edition and as a part of selected works collection.